In the interests of transparency...

 We maintain a number of websites of freely-accessible, no-login-required, pages about our services and the Shorthand Web Application.
 For the purposes of this policy, we call people accessing those pages 'visitors'.

-The Shorthand Web Application enables storytellers to create astoundingly beautiful and engaging online stories.
+The Shorthand Web Application enables storytellers to create and publish engaging online stories.
 In this policy, we refer to people reading one or more of those stories as 'readers'.

 The Web Application itself is a service made available to 'customers' (whether through a paid subscription or as part of a free trial).
 The customer's subscription may enable application access to one or more 'members'.